[abbreviated; full C.V. available upon request]

 “Rethinking American Agriculture: Fertilized Farms and Victory Gardens,” co-author Timothy Johnson.
 Edge Effects, January 2017.
 Available Online.

-"The Titanic Connection," blog post, the David Sarnoff Processing Project News at the Hagley Library.
+"The Titanic Connection," blog post, David Sarnoff Processing Project News at the Hagley Library.
 August 2016.
 Available Online.

 Review of Hayden-Smith, Rose.
 Sowing the Seeds of Victory: American Gardening Programs of World War I. Jefferson, N.C.: McFarland & Co., 2014.
 In the Graduate Journal of Food Studies, Fall 2016.
 Available Online.